 Alshaibi has also produced and directed music videos for independent record labels such as Thrill Jockey, Skin Graft and Drag City.
 He was commissioned by Detroit Public Television to direct and produce two segments, Mother Mosque and Elkader, Iowa for the award-winning 13-part series Arab-American Stories, which aired nationally on public television stations.

-Feature articles have been written about his work in such places as the Chicago Tribune, Time Out, and Variety.
-An interview with Usama appears in Studs Terkel’s book Hope Dies Last and his films have been included in Jack Sargeant’s book Deathtripping: The Extreme Underground.
-His coming-of-Arab story is also included in a chapter in Louis Cainkar’s book, Homeland Insecurity: The Arab American and Muslim American Experience After 9/11.
+The Chicago Tribune, Time Out, Punk Planet and Variety have covered his work and his transgressive short films are featured in Jack Sargeant’s book Flesh and Excess: On Underground Film.
+An interview with Usama appears in Studs Terkel’s book Hope Dies Last, and his coming-of-Arab story is in Louis Cainkar’s book, Homeland Insecurity: The Arab American and Muslim American Experience After 9/11.

-Alshaibi’s documentary films have received several grants, including the John D. and Catherine T. MacArthur Foundation award, an award from the Creative Capital Foundation for the Arts and two Playboy Foundation awards.
+Alshaibi’s films have received several grants, including the John D. and Catherine T. MacArthur Foundation award, an award from the Creative Capital Foundation for the Arts, and two Playboy Foundation awards.
 He is also the winner of the Creative Promise award at Tribeca All Access in New York City.